tidyverse/hms/README.md

 A simple class for storing time-of-day values

-The values are stored as a numeric vector that contains the number of seconds since midnight.
+The values are stored as a numeric vector that contains the number of seconds since midnight, based on the `difftime` class.
 Supports construction from time values, coercion to and from various data types, and formatting.
 Can be used in a data frame.

 Compared to `POSIXct`, no date is stored, although the values can exceed the 24-hour boundary.